 • 2 space blankets and 2 disposable ponchos should be adequate for shelter and sleeping in moderate weather for many people but others may want to include a light weight sleeping bag or a couple of blankets.
 Additional bedding will be required for cold weather.
 Of course, additional provisions will have to be added for the very young, elderly and infirm.

 • Small first aid kit - Various sizes of Band-aids, surgical gloves, topical ointment, pain reliever (Motrin, Advil, Tylenol, etc.), hydrocortisone cream, eye wash, gauze and tape, sterile compresses, elastic bandage, Super Glue, suture kit, tweezers, antiseptic wipes, betadine or iodine and burn cream.
 Additional items can be added for individual needs such as diabetes, asthma, high blood pressure, etc. but keep it reasonable.
+At LEAST one tourniquet is mandatory!

 • Personal hygiene items (chapstick, sunscreen, toothbrush and paste, comb, hand towel, wash cloth, bar soap, shampoo, feminine hygiene items, etc.)